 Schedule Daily Studying

 Cramming for a test or finishing a 10 page paper in one sitting is stressful, exhausting, and ineffective.
-Chances are your grades will suffer, and you’ll gain a piercing migraine.
+Chances are your grades will suffer, and the only thing that you’ll gain will be a piercing migraine.

-Instead, schedule daily studying time, so it becomes a habit.
-1 hour of studying a day beats 7 straight hours of studying every time!
+Instead, schedule daily studying time so that it becomes a habit.
+One hour of studying a day beats pulling an all-nighter every time!

-Plus, don’t just plan the time, plan the place.
+Plus, don’t just plan the time – plan the place.
 Have a set place where you go to study (the library, the desk in your room, an empty classroom) that is free of distractions and clutter.
 Put away your phone, turn off Netflix, and focus only on your assignment.
+You’ll actually spend less time studying because you’ll be using your time more wisely.

 Have Realistic Goals

-All the careful planning and dedicated studying won’t help you if you over pack your schedule.
-You have to have a realistic idea of how much you can accomplish in an hour, a day, or a weekend.
-Try to accurately estimate how long it will take you to complete a task and readjust as you go.
+If you overpack your schedule, then all the careful planning and dedicated studying in the world won’t be able to help your grades.
+You need to have a realistic idea of how much you can accomplish in an hour, a day, or a weekend.
+Try to accurately estimate how long it will take you to complete a task, and readjust as needed.
 If you consistently aren’t finishing your “to-do” list, it’s time to modify your expectations.

-Plus, don’t forget to schedule time to relax, refresh, and sleep!
+And of course, don’t forget to schedule time to relax, refresh, and sleep!
+Knowing all of the answers means nothing if you fall asleep during the exam.

 Maximize Your Study and Homework Time

 Remember when we said it’s about quality, not quantity?
-But what does that really mean?
-How do you make sure its quality studying?
+What does that really mean in terms of studying?
+How do you make sure that your plan is focusing on quality?

 There are two keys ways you can maximize your studying.

-The first is to break down your homework, test prep, or general studying into manageable tasks.
+The first is to break down your homework, test prep, or general studying plan into manageable tasks.

 Don’t just schedule “Write English paper!” on your study plan.
 Instead, make it something more like this: